Professional edition active

 Table

-• Does the patient have cyclic breast tenderness and mood changes (moliminal symptoms), which, if absent, may indicate abnormal uterine bleeding, not cyclic menses?
+• Does the patient have cyclic breast tenderness and mood changes (moliminal symptoms), which, if present, may indicate that the hormonal changes of the menstrual cycles are occurring (even if menses are absent)?

 • What are the patient's dietary and exercise habits?